 Seeking to open a new front, Kyrgyz prosecutors have said they are discussing allegations of corruption with their Canadian counterparts.
 This follows reports by Israeli legal and accounting firms commissioned by the government that raised questions about $15 million in money transfers made in 2002 and 2004 by Cameco, Centerra's former parent company, which first got involved at Kumtor in 1992.

 Prosecutors last year charged 10 former government officials with corruption over a contentious 2003 restructuring pact with Cameco in which Kyrgyzaltyn traded its two-thirds stake in Kumtor for about a third of the newly formed Centerra.
 Five of the officials are on the lam in Russia; the other five were convicted in January but immediately released, as the judge cited a 10-year statute of limitations.

-Centerra denies all wrongdoing.
-As far as its environmental record goes, it acknowledges a Kumtor truck spilled 1.7 tons of toxic sodium cyanide into a river after a 1998 crash.
+Centerra denies all wrongdoing, but John Pearson, vice president for investor relations, told an interviewer Aug.
+15 that management is staying away from Kyrgyzstan because of the court cases.
+As far as the company's environmental record goes, it acknowledges a Kumtor truck spilled 1.7 tons of toxic sodium cyanide into a river after a 1998 crash.

 Possible share seizures